-- 3.8.1 The IM shall determine the gauging and route availability conditions for the passage of exceptional loads.
+- 3.8.1 The gauging and route availability conditions shall be determined for the passage of exceptional loads.
 In determining these conditions for out-of-gauge loads, consideration shall be given to a number of factors, including:

 - a) Proposed carrying vehicle

 - b) Dimensions of the load

 - c) Any eccentricity of the load

 - d) Any dynamic behaviour of the load

 - e) Required routing.